How Do I Begin the Special Education Process in my Public School?

 In New Hampshire, contact your Parent Information Center at 603-224-7005 or 800-947-7005, or visit the website.

 For families living in Rhode Island, you can reach the Rhode Island Parent Info Network (RIPIN) at 401-270-0101 or 800-464-3399.

 To locate the Parent Center in any other state, call 1-888-248-0822

 If you live in another state, contact your Parent Information Center to learn about the educational laws that affect your child.

-An Act to Address the Special Education Needs of Children with Autism Spectrum Disorders
+An Act to Address the Special Education Needs of Children with Autism Spectrum Disorder

-In July 2006, Chapter 57 of the Acts of 2006 entitled “An Act to Address the Special Education Needs of Children with Autism Spectrum Disorders” took effect in Massachusetts.
+In July 2006, Chapter 57 of the Acts of 2006 entitled “An Act to Address the Special Education Needs of Children with Autism Spectrum Disorder” took effect in Massachusetts.
 The Department of Elementary and Secondary Education issued a “Technical Assistance Advisory” to help school districts understand it.
-This Advisory is also very helpful for parents who want to learn how the law can help their children with ASDs.
+This Advisory is also very helpful for parents who want to learn how the law can help their children with ASD.
+You can read the full text of the Advisory and read the complete law here.
 An excerpt from the Advisory follows.
-For the full text of the Advisory and to read the complete law, go to: Massachusetts Department of Education: The Special Education Needs of Children with ASDs.

-“This law requires that IEP teams consider and address in the IEP discussion the following seven specific needs of students with ASDs:
+“This law requires that IEP teams consider and address in the IEP discussion the following seven specific needs of students with ASD:

 - Verbal and nonverbal communication needs: Impairment in communication is one of the defining characteristics of ASD.
 Therefore instruction and development of communication skills should be addressed as an essential element of the student's IEP.